soreRum/soreRum.github.io/_posts/2026-03-8-Poisoned-PyTorch-Lab.md

 Using the Windows Security log, Event ID 4720 was queried to identify newly created domain accounts.
 This event records when a user account is created and includes both the creator account (Subject) and the new account (Target/New Account).
 The search: `index=* source="WinEventLog:Security" EventCode=4720` revealed that a rogue account named welsam was created in the UNUCORB domain on the domain controller DC01.unucorb.local at approximately: 2026-02-02T03:15:18.136229200Z.
 The Subject Account Name field indicates the account responsible for the action was: domain.admin.
 This confirms that the attacker used the previously compromised domain.admin credentials to create the unauthorized domain account as a persistence mechanism.

+My note to remember: Windows Security Event ID 4720 records when a new user account is created in Active Directory.
+The event contains the Subject account (the user who created the account) and the New Account Name, allowing analysts to identify unauthorized domain accounts created by attackers for persistence.

 part 3

 The event shows that the previously created rogue account welsam was added to a privileged domain group shortly after its creation on the domain controller DC01.unucorb.local.
 Relevant fields from the event include: